11:25 PM PST, November 28, 2007

 Despite her admittedly cool resemblance to a video-game anthromonster, the Lioness had her birth in Babylonia at about the time the wheel was invented, five thousand years ago.
 The crown jewel of a dazzling private collection, she's expected to realize anywhere from 14 to 18 million dollars, which seems more than reasonable to me considering what too much junk fetches nowadays, and the proceeds will be donated to charity.

-Is it any wonder I have hope for mankind, when it creates things like this, and sells them for a (hopefully) noble cause?
+Is it any wonder I have hope for mankind, when it creates things like this?